MetaCorp/obsidian-augmented-canvas/README.md

 ![Augmented-Canvas-Insertsystemprompt](./assets/AugmentedCanvas-Insertsystemprompt.gif)

 -   The plugin can create flashcards for you which can be revised using the [Spaced Repetition plugin](https://github.com/st3v3nmw/obsidian-spaced-repetition).
 Right click on a note to create flashcards.
+Then wait for GPT response and a new file will be created inside the folder specified in the settings.
+You can then revise this specific deck.
+Think about activating "Convert folders to decks and subdecks?" option in the settings of the SSpaced Repetition plugin.

 ![Augmented-Canvas-Createflashcards](./assets/AugmentedCanvas-Createflashcards.gif)